Accessible version

 The Bureau des véhicules automobiles is transferred to the Régie

-In December, the Québec National Assembly transferred the Bureau des véhicules automobiles (BVA), which had been under the jurisdiction of Transport Québec, to the Régie de l’assurance automobile du Québec.
-The BVA was responsible for driver's licence and vehicle registration services.
+In December of that year, the Québec National Assembly transferred the Bureau des véhicules automobiles (BVA), which had been under the jurisdiction of Transport Québec, to the Régie de l’assurance automobile du Québec.
+The BVA had been responsible for driver's licence and vehicle registration services.

 1982